acidprime/puppetlabs-cloudbox/README.md

 ## Student vitural machine upload.
 The student virtual machine is automatically copied during the rake process and copied to the /cloudbox build directory.
 This VM is automatically uploaded to glance by the `cloudbox::image` class.
 I am working on automating the creation of these `qcow2` images using a rake file.
-However currently the old build process is able to easily build them:
+However currently the [old](https://github.com/puppetlabs/puppetlabs-training-bootstrap) build process is able to easily build them:

 1. ` kvm-img create -f qcow2 centos-5.7-pe-2.5.2.img 4G`
+2. `kvm \
+-m 1024 \
+-cdrom boot.iso \
+-drive file=centos-5.7-pe-2.5.2.img,if=virtio,index=0 \
+-boot d \
+-net nic \
+-net user \
-2. `kvm -m 1024 -cdrom boot.iso -drive file=centos-5.7-pe-2.5.2.img,if=virtio,index=0 -boot d -net nic -net user -nographic -vnc :1`
+-nographic -vnc :1`
 3. Connect to the VNC console running on port 5901
 4. Run through standard kickstart procedure we use with vmware.
-5. Shut down the VM when complete.
+5. Shut down the VM when installation complete.
-6. ` glance add -I admin -K puppet name=centos-5.7-pe-2.5.2  is_public=true container_format=bare disk_format=qcow2 <centos-5.7-pe-2.5.2.img`
+6. ` glance add \
+-I admin \
+-K puppet \
+name=centos-5.7-pe-2.5.2  \
+is_public=true \
+container_format=bare \
+disk_format=qcow2 <centos-5.7-pe-2.5.2.img`
+Note: The final step is take care of using the `cloudbox::image` class

 ## Student Virtual machines
 The students virtual machines are built using the `vmbuilder` class.
 It comprises a simple set of wrapper functions for my fork of `node_openstack`.
 The reason I needed to fork `node_openstack` was to have it use the native openstack api.
 With the native api we are able to specify the name of the instances that we are building.
 The `vmbuilder` class calls two functions `vmbuild` and `vmlist` , it looks to see if an instance with the same name already is listed in the openstack configuration and if so, it does not create that instance.
 This allows you to terminate any of the student instances and rebuild them ( you will have to reinstall puppet ).
+The VMs normally only spike the CPU during reboot, after that they sit around 20%

+## Tenant creation
+Openstack uses tenants (groups) to restrict access to virtual machines.
+A "students" tenant is created automatically using the `cloudbox::tenant` class.
+This is where all virtual machines live.
+I have also set up some execs that will automate the quota setups as they need to be raised to allow for more the 10 instances per quota